Christy Lee Hughes - Award Winning Actress

 Magnoli then directed Dark Planet (1997) a science fiction film for producers John Eyres and Barnet Bain and the Sci-Fi cable channel.
 Starring Paul Mercurio, Harley Jane Kozak, and Michael York, Dark Planet was shot in eighteen days with a budget of $800,000 dollars.

-Albert Magnoli continues to write screenplays and work on various projects.
+Albert Magnoli continues to write screenplays for Dark Harbor Pictures and work on various projects.

 Shari Yantra Marcacci - Award Winning Filmmaker / Writer / Producer